 Nuzzled in the chest of the constellation Virgo (the Virgin) lies a beautiful cosmic gem — the galaxy Messier 61.
 This glittering spiral galaxy is aligned face-on towards Earth, thus presenting us with a breathtaking view of its structure.
 The gas and dust of the intricate spiral arms are studded with billions of stars.
 This galaxy is a bustling hub of activity with a rapid rate of star formation, and both a massive nuclear star cluster and a supermassive black hole buried at its heart.

-This image was taken as part of ESO’s Cosmic Gems Programme, an outreach initiative to produce images of interesting, intriguing or visually attractive objects using ESO telescopes, for the purposes of education and public outreach.
-The programme makes use of telescope time that cannot be used for science observations.
+This image was taken as part of ESO’s Cosmic Gems Program, an outreach initiative to produce images of interesting, intriguing, or visually attractive objects using ESO telescopes, for the purposes of education and public outreach.
+The program makes use of telescope time that cannot be used for science observations.
 In case the data collected could be useful for future scientific purposes, these observations are saved and made available to astronomers through ESO’s Science Archive.